Connect-At-Berkeley/codingchallenge/README.md

 9) Navigate to a browser and navigate to http://127.0.0.1:5000/

-Here is a quick video demonstrating how to set up this repo that follows the exact same steps above:
-(TBD INSERT YOUTUBE LINK)

 To deactivate your virtual environment, all you need to do is type
 ```
 deactivate